HiP3X/BruteDuck/README.md

 # BruteDuck

-A python script that creates another script based on the "Ducky Script" language to be used on a Ruber Ducky
+A python script that creates another script based on the "Ducky Script" language to be used on a Ruber Ducky\
+The script created can be used to execute a "Brute Force" attack on given target

 Features:\
   -Customizable string\